History

 As one approaches the Delaware River from the south 14

-be seen, Brandywine Shoal lighthouse being the most
+lighthouse to be seen, Brandywine Shoal lighthouse being

 Fourteen Foot Bank Lighthouse is named for the 14 feet